mica-tw/generics-exercises/README.md

 Since generics are relatively new, very few std lib packages make use of generics.

-However, some experimental packages that might later be in the standard library.
-These experimental packages may break in between _minor_ Go versions, although they tend to be stable enough for production in well tested code bases.
+However, some experimental packages that might later be in the standard library use generics.
+These packages may break in between _minor_ Go versions, although they tend to be stable enough for production in well-tested code bases.

 - https://pkg.go.dev/golang.org/x/exp/slices
 - https://pkg.go.dev/golang.org/x/exp/maps
 - https://pkg.go.dev/golang.org/x/exp/constraints

-## Note and Further reading
+## Notes and Further reading

 If you're not satisfied already, these two blog posts would be a good next step for reading: